wangonemeng/EDS-SLAM/README.md

 ### 2.6 **CUDA and CUDNN**

-Please install CUDA 11.6 and the corresponding version of cuDNN.
+Please install CUDA 11.6 and the corresponding version of CUDNN.

 ### 2.7 **Model and TensorRT8**